liangzifei/MRH-Net/README.md

 initLearningRate = 1e-4;
 learningRateFactor = 0.1;
 ```
-- Detail transfer learning execution can also refer Usage: step1-5.
+- Detail transfer learning execution can also refer to Usage: step1-5.
 Except that the network training needs one pre-trained network as generic network:
 ```
 net = MRH_training_Transfer(load_mat, networkDepth, pre_network);

 default pre_network is trained from autofluorescence in our paper. pre_network = ['net_30layerV3Res_HRJG_allMRIs_ave2000fluo.mat'];
 ```
-- Our prepared training .mat for transfer learning is uploaded online, please refer under /Train_data.
+- Our prepared training .mat for transfer learning is uploaded online, please refer to /Train_data.

 ## Fast demo test(myelin) please run: